This program is being discontinued. Students currently enrolled need to complete it by the end of the Spring/Summer 2022 semester.

 Prerequisite and program requirements along with WCC's point system and scales are reviewed annually and subject to change.
 Students are expected to meet the prerequisite and program requirements of the catalog term for the semester in which they first begin the program.
 Details regarding WCC's Admission to High Demand Programs policy including priority levels are on WCC's Board of Trustees policy page: www.wccnet.edu/about/policies/2005.php.
-Details regarding WCC's point scales that are used to calculate points are on WCC's Student Connection, Health and Second Tier Program information page .
+Details regarding WCC's point scales that are used to calculate points are on WCC's Student Welcome Center, Health and Second Tier Program information page .

 Requirements for application are:

 a.
 MTH 160 or MTH 167 or MTH 169 or any Academic Math Level 4 or higher with a minimum grade of C+/2.3.